codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/making-software/mobile-strategy.md

 ### 2. Stimulate the market

 Make your data and application programming interfaces (API) available to third parties.
 This will stimulate the market if there is real demand for native apps.
-For example, 2014 Code for America fellows [worked with the City of Chattanooga](https://www.youtube.com/watch?v=dBAf2kwLx4k&index=38&list=PL65XgbSILalWFStqV0z0N9pvftstJ8AAh) to release their data in a way that enabled third party devlopers to build a transit app.
-Other companies, [Trailhead Labs](http://www.trailheadlabs.com/) leverage park data to build applications that help residents explore the outdoors.
+For example, 2014 Code for America fellows [worked with the City of Chattanooga](https://www.youtube.com/watch?v=dBAf2kwLx4k&index=38&list=PL65XgbSILalWFStqV0z0N9pvftstJ8AAh) to release their data in a way that enabled third party devlopers to build a transit app for the City.
+Other companies, like [Trailhead Labs](http://www.trailheadlabs.com/) leverage park data to build applications that help residents explore the outdoors.

 ### 3. Allow exceptions, where they make sense